Heart disease describes a range of conditions that affect the heart. Heart diseases include:

 - Reduce and manage stress.

-Your doctor will perform a physical exam and ask about your personal and family medical history.
-The tests you'll need to diagnose your heart disease depend on what condition your doctor thinks you might have.
+Many different tests are used to diagnose heart disease.
 Besides blood tests and a chest X-ray, tests to diagnose heart disease can include:

 - Electrocardiogram (ECG or EKG).
-An ECG is a quick and painless test that records the electrical signals in your heart.
-It can spot abnormal heart rhythms.
-You may have an ECG while you're at rest or while exercising (stress electrocardiogram).
+An ECG is a quick and painless test that records the electrical signals in the heart.
+It can tell if the heart is beating too fast or too slowly.

 - Holter monitoring.
-A Holter monitor is a portable ECG device you wear to continuously record your heart rhythm, usually for 24 to 72 hours.
-Holter monitoring is used to detect heart rhythm problems that aren't found during a regular ECG exam.
+A Holter monitor is a portable ECG device that's worn for a day or more to record the heart's activity during daily activities.
+This test can detect irregular heartbeats that aren't found during a regular ECG exam.